Walton County is named for George Walton, who was Secretary of the Florida Territory from 1821 to 1826.

 County Courthouse – De Funiak Springs

 Location: 571 East Nelson Avenue / 6th Street

 Architect: Warren Knight and Davis of Birmingham, Alabama and Chandler C Young of Pensacola

 Description: The building faces south and is a three story buff colored brick, stone and concrete structure.
 The building is located on spacious landscaped grounds in the center of De Funiak Springs.
 The south front projects from the main building and has a portico supported by four large columns rising to a pediment at the third story.
 The east and west wings are lower in height.
 The roof line is flat.
 The courtroom is located on the second story.
 On the north side the new section extends east from the main building and the east front has a curved entrance with columns.
 The roof is sloped.
 The addition to the building was added in 2007.
 The architect was Hatch, Mott, MacDonald Florida, LLC and the contractor was Speagle Construction, Inc.

-History: The first county seat was Alaqua.
+History: The county was created in 1824 and the first county seat was Alaqua.
 The county seat was moved to Euchee Anna in 1833 and the first courthouse was erected.
-The courthouse burned in 1885 and the county seat was moved to De Funiak Springs in 1886.
+The courthouse burned in 1885 and the county seat was moved to De Funiak Springs in 1885.
 The second courthouse was a two story brick structure built in 1886.
 The third and present courthouse was constructed in 1925 to 1926.

 Note: The highest point in Florida is Britton Hill at 345 feet ( 105 meters ) which is located in the county.